-The main effect of a short-term heroin high is euphoria, an intense feeling of joy or elation.
-In addition to euphoria, heroin causes the following symptoms:
+The primary sensation from a short-term heroin high is euphoria, a profound feeling of joy or excitement.
+However the major drawback is that heroin can induce the following symptoms:

-When an individual uses heroin for a long enough time, they can experience a new set of symptoms.
-According to the National Institute on Drug Abuse (NIDA), these effects arise due to “changes [in] the physical structure and physiology of the brain.”
-As a person uses heroin more and more, their brain physically changes, which can make recovery challenging.
+Prolonged heroin use can precipitate a new set of symptoms.
+According to the National Institute on Drug Abuse (NIDA), these effects arise due to “changes in the physical structure and physiology of the brain,” rendering recovery difficult.
+The long-term effects of heroin include:

 Some long-term effects of heroin include: